IIIF-Commons/biiif/README.md

 ## Examples

-Here is an example of how to organise your files/folders for BIIIF.
+Here is an example of how to organise your files/folders for biiif.

-This example only has a single root collection, but BIIIF will happily build collections to any nested depth.
+This example only has a single root collection, but biiif will happily build collections to any nested depth.

 biiif will accept a manifest folder too, generating a single manifest `index.json`.